 Bonjoro allows you to link your own email addresses to the system so your personalized videos and messages are sent from your email address.

-The best reason to do this is your customers will be more likely to open and interact with your content if it is from a trusted source.
+The best reason to do this is your customers will be more likely to open and interact with your messages if it is from an email domain that they recognise and trust.
 Sending from your own email address also improves the overall deliverability of your messages.

 We support 2 methods for integrating your email: